 You can also stay for accommodation and savor the moment by viewing the peaceful lake with the views of the spectacular mountains in the backdrop.
 You can check the website of Hotel Lautersee for more information and reservation.

 There are watersports to try too for fun!
 Rent a kayak and drift over the lake’s glittering crystal clear water.

 Lautersee can be easily reached by bus from the train station in Mittenwald.
 It’s about 10 minutes of travel time.
 However, you can also go to the lake from the town with a 40-minute hike.

 Activity #10: Attend Mittenwald’s Cultural Events

 If there is one lesson that I’ve genuinely internalized during my previous travels, the events/festivals in a town/city will always be fun or at least interesting to witness.
-You can check the schedule of all the events in Mittenwald from Alpenwelt-Karwendel’s website.
+You can check the events’ schedule in Mittenwald from Alpenwelt-Karwendel’s website.

 Bringing in Sheep/Goats/Cattle

 One of the most incredible things to witness in any alpine settlement is bringing sheep, goats, or cattle into the town.
 In Mittenwald, it happens, too, of course!
 It’s a fascinating cultural event that occurs either on Partenkirchner Street or Dekan Karl Platz.